 Ram Man’s action is demonstrated in this commercial:

-Designed by Mark Taylor, Ram Man had a couple of unique looks in the early stages of his conception:
+Designed by Mark Taylor, Ram Man had several unique looks in the early stages of his conception:

 In the left-most drawing he seems to have some technological elements in his helmet design.
 In the drawing on the right his face is entirely obscured by his helmet, and he looks more Lord of the Rings than Buck Rogers.
 The second image is ultimately closer to the final Ram Man design than the first.